skissler/PediatricPrescribing_Chronic/notes/sk_notes.md

 Just got those done, and pulled all the years of data from the sample files.
 Going to see now if I can do some analysis on the sample files, and then we'll do the full pull.

+---

+Extraction is done, and I've gotten all of the preamble code working.
+Now to just clean up the figure-making code, and we should be in good shape.